Apistogramma pantalone

 Etymology

-pantal0ne: The name given to a character in Commedia dell’ Arte.
-The character was an aged, clumsy looking gent who constantly pursued young women with whom he was infatuated, often unsuccessfully.
-This is in reference to the unique yet clumsy courtship display shown by this species.
+pantalone: the name given to a classic character in commedia dell’arte, an early form of professional theatre that was popular throughout Europe between the 16th and 18th centuries.
+The character was a greedy older gentleman of high social status, who constantly pursued young women with whom he was infatuated, often unsuccessfully.
+Used here in reference to the unique yet somewhat clumsy courtship display displayed by this species.

 Distribution